 I started contacting the property management company.
 It was a run down, dark, and dirty pizza place with no character.
 I made several attempts to lower their price, however they were not budging.
 Finally, I called again in January of 2012, and once again asked what they wanted for the old pizza joint.
 They asked what my intent was with the building.
 After explaining my intent was to open a bakery, he asked when I was going to stop calling.
 The response was simple,”once you lower the rent and help a small business owner out, I’ll stop calling.”
 This location had so much potential; if he would just give me a chance to prove that I can make it work.

-After months of scrubbing and reorganizing, I opened Lesley’s Creative Cakes, Flowers, and Catering.
+After months of scrubbing and reorganizing, I opened Lesley’s Creative Cakes.
 Since then, we have been making desserts for many wonderful people all over the valley.